 Public Transport: Moscow’s beautiful metro system transports a few million people a day between the hours of about 6am and 1am for less than a dollar a ride.
 Moscow’s busses, trolleys, and trams are also cheap and reliable.
-To navigate the city, Yandex Maps, Yandex Metro, and 2GIS are available in app stores and favored by locals.
+To navigate the city, Yandex Maps, Yandex Metro, 2GIS and Maps.Me are available in app stores and favored by locals.
 For more on public transport costs, see our Guide to Moscow Budgets.

 Private Transport: Uber and Yandex Taxi are the favored ride-hailing apps in Moscow.
 Connect your credit card to the account for maximum security (no bargaining or cash involved!).
 In summer, your options expand with the city bike system, river boats, and even motorized scooters.

 Medical Services: If at all possible, call your insurance before seeing a doctor.
 Often, there are certain doctors they want you to see.
 General care is available in English at Medsi or GMS.
 American Dental Clinic offers English-speaking dentists.
 There is also chiropractic care in English.
 English-speaking psychologists can be found at the EMC.